What is the mission of the Foundation?

 What type of grants do you fund?

-A small percentage of funding per year supports Free Methodist overseas medical organizations with a domestic U.S. based 501(c)3 that enhances their healthcare capacity, trains indigenous health care providers, and improves health-related conditions in their community.
+- International/Other U.S. Focus – Grant funding is provided to overseas medical organizations with a domestic U.S. based 501(c)3 that enhances healthcare, trains indigenous healthcare providers, and improves health-related conditions in their community.

 What are your grant cycle deadlines?

-We accept grant applications/proposals by invitation only.
-Therefore, we do not publish a grant cycle calendar.
+There are three grant cycles each year.
+A calendar with information about our grants cycles is located under the GRANTS page of this site.
 To receive updates on when we are accepting grant applications. like us on Facebook at Butterfield Memorial Foundation.

 What type of projects are not funded by the Butterfield Memorial Foundation?